adriandlph/TasksApp/README.md

 # TasksApp
-Web application for TaskMsrv project.
+Web application on React for TaskMsrv project.

+Technologies used:
+- React
+- Tailwind CSS
+- React Router